 Lehigh Valley Cinema Club

-A new film screening series focusing on adventurous works of cinema from yesterday and today, presented by Love's Devotee and curated by Herb Shellenberger.
+A film screening series focusing on adventurous works of cinema from yesterday and today, presented by Love's Devotee and curated by Herb Shellenberger.
 This is a self-funded, roving series which is open to partnerships and collaboration, and will evolve over the course of 2024.

 Please subscribe to the mailing list at the bottom of the page or follow @lvcinemaclub on IG to keep up with the latest events.